spinicist/nanslice/README.md

 This module has not yet been uploaded to `PyPI` as it is still in development.
 Hence, to install, download or clone the git repository and then run `pip install .` from within the top-level directory.
-If you plan to update frequently or contribute, consider using the `pip install . -e` version.
+If you plan to update frequently or contribute, consider using the `pip install -e .` version.

 # Usage #